StoneOrbits/VortexEngine/docs/orbit_guide.md

 ## Navigating Modes

 Short click the <span style="color: #00c6ff">navigation buttons</span> to cycle forward or backwards through the 14 available modes.
+The button closer to the outer edge goes forward, while the more central button goes backwards.

-To edit a mode, navigate to it then hold the navigation button to open the menus.
+To edit a mode, navigate to it then hold the outer navigation button until the lights flash white to open the menus.

 ## Menus

-Use short clicks to cycle through the following menu options, long click to enter a menu.
+Once the menus are open, use short clicks to cycle through the following menu options, long click the outer button to enter a menu.

 {% raw %}
 <div class="menu-wrapper">